singularityhub/sregistry/docs/pages/faq.md

 toc: false
 ---

-## How is Singularity Registry different from Singularity Hub?
+## How is Singularity Registry Server different from Singularity Hub?

+**Singularity Hub**

-**Singularity Hub** is the predecessor to Singularity Registry, and while it also serves as an image registry, in addition it provides a cloud build service for users.
+is the predecessor to Singularity Registry, and while it also serves as an image registry, in addition it provides a cloud build service for users.
 Singularity Hub also takes advantage of Github for version control of build recipes.
 The user pushes to Github, a builder is deployed, and the image available to the user.
 Singularity Hub would allow a user to build and run an image from a resource where he or she doesn't have sudo simply by using Github as a middleman.

+**Singularity Registry Server**

-**Singularity Registry** is similarly an image registry that plugs in natively to the singularity software, but it places no dependencies on Github, and puts the power of deciding how to build in the hands of the user.
+is similarly an image registry that plugs in natively to the singularity software, but it places no dependencies on Github, and puts the power of deciding how to build in the hands of the user.
 This could mean building after tests pass with a "push" command in a Github repository, building via a SLURM job, or on a private server.
-While Singularity Hub is entirely public and only allows for a minimum number of private images, a Singularity Registry can be entirely private, with expiring tokens that can be shared.
+While Singularity Hub is entirely public and only allows for a minimum number of private images, a Singularity Registry Server can be entirely private, with expiring tokens that can be shared.

 Importantly, both deliver image manifests that plug seamlessly into the Singularity command-line software, so a registry (or hub) image can be pulled easily: